Fatimid art: Talismanic scroll

 Because examples of manuscripts from the Fatimid period are rare, other examples of writing from the Fatimid period can be used to learn about writing and stylistic techniques.
 One such example is a talismanic scroll from the 11th century, printed using a block-printing technique tarsh.
 The symbol on the top of the scroll was known as a “Solomon's Scroll”, or a six-point star.
 The rest of the scroll was filled with text in a Kufic script that contained Quranic verses, incantations, and prayers.
 Because these scrolls were a single sheet of paper and not a manuscript, they were kept in amulet boxes.
 In order to fit in the boxes, they were rolled up and therefore had to be smaller; this particular example is 23 cm tall and 8.4 cm wide.
 Due to the tarsh technique, these scrolls were monochromatic.
 Although these scrolls were not manuscripts, they represent devotional literature in the early Islamic world, and were born from a pilgrimage culture of piety and devotion.

+Jewelry

+The rule of the Fatimid Caliphate (909-1171) stretched across Egypt, North Africa, and beyond, granting the empire control over gold mines that supplied the raw material and wealth to produce luxurious and elaborate jewelry.
+The jewelry served as a display of personal and imperial wealth and prosperity, worn by men and women alike.
+The Cairo Geniza, an extensive collection of Hebrew and Arabic documents from the Fatimid era, provides critical information regarding the production and trade of jewelry.
+The documents establish that jewelry served purposes in society beyond adornment and wealth.
+For women, it represented financial security in the event of a divorce.
+In some instances, jewelry served as talismanic protection and contained inscriptions that “imbued the wearer with the essence of baraka (blessings).”
+The Cairo Geniza mentions many Fatimid pieces of jewelry, including “earrings, pendants, beads, bracelets, anklets, and rings, made of gold, silver, [and] precious stones.”